Books by Bill Wall

 In 1878, a subscription was raised by American chess players to send James Mason (1849-1905) to a Paris tournament.
 Mason failed to win any prize money and was so embarrassed, that he did not return to the United States.
 He then settled in London.
 The first place prize at the Paris tournament was a Sevres vase, worth over 5,000 francs.
 It was won by Johannes Zukertort, given to him by the President of France.
 Zukertort sold it three days later at a pawn shop for about half the value.

-In 1886, the prize fund for the Steinitz-Zukertort world championship match (first official world championship match) was 400 British pounds ($2,000).
+In 1886, the prize fund for the Steinitz-Zukertort world championship match (first official world championship match) was 400 British pounds ($2,000) each.
+The prize fund was split evenly.
 Steinitz won the match, scoring 12.5 to 7.5.

 In 1889, the first "best game" prize in a major tournament was awarded to Gunsberg for his game against Mason, played in New York.

-In 1889, the second official world championship match had a prize fund of $1,150.
+In 1889, the second official world championship match had a prize fund of $1,150, the lowest ever for a world championship match.
 Steinitz defeated Chigorin in the match.

-In 1890, the world championship match was between Steinitz and Gunsberg.
-This was the first time that the loser took a share of the prize money.
+In 1890-91, the world championship match was between Steinitz and Gunsberg.
+This was one of the the first times that the loser took a share of the prize money.
 All previous world championship matches, the loser did not get any prize money.
+Steinitz won the match with 6 wins, 4 losses, and 9 draws.
+He took home a $2,000 winner's share.

 In 1894, the prize fund for the Steinitz-Lasker world championship match was 400 British pounds a side.